nats-io/nats-architecture-and-design/adr/ADR-16.md

 ## Context

-Strictly ordered consumption from a Stream requires a Max Ack Outstanding of 1, this ensures that messages are fully processed to completion in Stream order.
+Strictly ordered consumption from a Stream requires a `max_ack_pending` of 1, this ensures that messages are fully processed to completion in Stream order.

 This has severe implications for scaling - with only 1 message in flight ever it means it's impossible to effectively scale out